kyma-project/kyma/docs/kyma/docs/04-05-aks-installation.md

         --server https://acme-v02.api.letsencrypt.org/directory \
         -d "*.${SUB_DOMAIN}.${DNS_DOMAIN}"
     ```
-    You will see a message similar to this:
+    You will see the following message:

     ```
     Please deploy a DNS TXT record under the name